murasu/nag-mundari-keyboards/README.md

 1. Copy the NagMundari.keylayout file to ~/Library/Keyboard Layouts directory or /Library/Keyboard Layouts directory if it's for all users.
 2. Logout and login again
 3. Add the new keyboard via System Preferences/Keyboard/Input Sources.
-Since Nag Mundari is not officially added, look for it in "Others" in the language list.
+Nag Mundari will not be in the language list.
+Look for it in "Others".

 ## Windows